 If you think about it, there are so many things we tell our ADHD kids to do.
 They often don’t have many choices in school, going to therapies, eating what they want, etc.

 I know that often we impose things on our kids – a healthy diet, therapies, etc. – that takes away a lot of choice for my kids.
-I hope I am modeling a great way of life, but I know my kids, in this middle school phase of life, would much rather each junk food and play video games all night.
+I hope I am modeling a great way of life, but I know my kids, in this middle school/high school phase of life, would much rather each junk food and play video games all night.

 So, give them choices when you can…